mark-kubacki/http.upload/README.md

  * checks request authorization using scheme Signature
  * can be configured to silently discard unauthorized requests
  * (Linux only) files appear after having been written completely, not before
+ * limits to file- and transaction sizes independent from any *transport encoding*
- * works with Caddy's browse plugin
+ * works with Caddy's *browse* plugin

 Warnings
 --------